 Private Student Loans

 Private student loans are usually used once federal student loans have been exhausted.
-Based on federal loan limits and the cost of medical schools, medical students may need additional funding.
+Based on federal loan limits and the cost of medical schools, medical students may need additional funding to cover the gap.
 Certain private student loan lenders, including SoFi, allow borrowing up to 100% of the cost of attendance.

 To get a private loan with a competitive interest rate, a borrower generally needs to have a strong credit profile and a low debt-to-income ratio.
-If a borrower doesn’t meet these qualifications, they may want to consider using a cosigner to qualify for a better rate.
+If a borrower doesn’t meet these qualifications, they may want to consider using a cosigner to get a better rate.

 Have a Budget Plan in Place

-Finding the right resources to pay for medical school is important, but learning to live within a budget can also keep down the inevitable debt.
-Students who start with a spending plan as undergraduates may have it easier; they can probably modify what they’ve already been doing to work in medical school.
+Finding the right resources to pay for medical school is important, but learning to live within a budget can also help to reduce debt.
+Medical students who started with a spending plan as undergraduates can probably modify what they’ve already been doing.
 But, it’s never too late to start budgeting.

 Once a student determines how much will be coming in from various sources (work, family, loans, scholarships, etc.), the next step is to list what will be going out for tuition and fees, housing, food, transportation, and other costs.

 Next, it’s a good idea to see where you can cut back on spending.
 Is there inexpensive public transportation available?
-Will there be roommates to split rent and utility bills?
-Other ideas to reduce expenses include meal planning and cooking at home, canceling subscription services, buying in bulk, and working out at home.
+Will you have roommates to split rent and utility bills?
+Other ideas to reduce expenses include meal planning and cooking at home, canceling subscription services, and buying in bulk.

-By living on a budget while in school, throughout residency, and for your first few years as an attending physician, you can take out less in loans, pay off your student loans quicker, and set yourself up for financial success down the line.
+By living on a budget while in medical school, you may be able to take out less in loans, pay off your loans quicker, and set yourself up for financial success down the line.

 How to Pay Off Medical School Debt